cgoIT/inotibatch/debian/inotibatch.docs/inotibatch-status.1.md

 # SEE ALSO

-systemctl(1) — for manual service management.

 inotibatch(1) — the main script of iontibatch.

+inotibatch(2) — information about configuration variables

 inotibatch-create-services(1) — to create and start instances.